Prepare to remove TikTok from app stores by January 19, US lawmakers tell Google and Apple - Music Business Worldwide

-US lawmakers have officially instructed Google and Apple to prepare to remove TikTok from their app stores by January 19, 2025, following a unanimous court ruling that upheld the law banning the social media platform from operating in the US.
+US lawmakers have instructed Google and Apple to prepare to remove TikTok from their app stores by January 19, 2025, if its China-headquartered parent company ByteDance hasn’t sold the platform by that date.

-On December 6, the US Court of Appeals for the District of Columbia Circuit (DC Circuit) rejected all constitutional challenges raised by TikTok, backing the government’s law, signed by President Joe Biden, to require the social media platform’s divestiture.
+On December 6, the US Court of Appeals for the District of Columbia Circuit (DC Circuit) rejected TikTok’s legal challenge to a law requiring the social media platform’s divestiture.
+The law could see the app banned in the US unless its Chinese owners sell the platform by January 19.

-TikTok and its parent company ByteDance subsequently filed an emergency motion on December 9, asking for a temporary injunction to delay the law.
+TikTok and its parent company ByteDance subsequently filed an emergency motion on December 9, asking for a temporary injunction to delay the law, which was signed by President Joe Biden in April.

 “As you know, without a qualified divestiture, the Act makes it unlawful to ‘[p]rovid[e] services to distribute, maintain, or update such foreign adversary controlled application… by means of a marketplace.”